-Provides information about setting up the printer and its options.
-This manual is provided as a printed manual, and also as a PDF file on the CD-ROM labeled "Operating Instructions".
+Describes the procedures and provides necessary information about installing and setting up the printer and its options.
+This guide is provided as a printed manual, and also as a PDF file on the CD-ROM labeled "Printer Drivers and Utilities".